zmon1010/kendo-ui-core/docs/knowledge-base/spreadsheet-custom-cell-editor-popup.md

-lo---
+---
 title: Show Popup next to a Custom Cell Editor in Spreadsheet
-description: How to display a popup next to a custom cell editor in a Kendo UI Spreadsheet.
+description: An example on how to display a popup next to a custom cell editor in a Kendo UI Spreadsheet.
 type: how-to
-page_title: Spreadsheet Custom Cell Editor with Kendo Popup
+page_title: Show Spreadsheet Custom Cell Editor with a Kendo UI Popup
 slug: spreadsheet-custom-cell-editor-popup
-position: 0
 tags: spreadsheet, custom, editor, cell, popup
 teampulseid:
 ticketid: 1115323